 You’ll notice that if you scan a lot number that is already active, it will open up that lot for you so you can make changes.
 You may need to adjust your usual workflow for adding lots and how you move/mark boxes to indicate that they’ve been added to your PCC EHR inventory.

-Review and Update Immunization Configuration, CPT, CVX and MVX Codes
+Review and Update CVX and MVX Codes and Check for Errors

-Barcode scanning is based on CVX codes on the immunizations that you administer.
+Barcode scanning identifies immunizations based on the CVX codes on the immunizations that you administer.

-If you use a barcode scanner on an immunization that is not recognized by your system, it may mean your system’s CVX codes are not up-to-date.
-You can learn how to review and fix that by reading the CVX and MVX Codes in PCC article.
+If you use a barcode scanner on an immunization that is not recognized by your system, it may mean your system’s CVX codes are not up-to-date, or the expiration date, manufacturer, or other information for that lot was entered incorrectly.

-Contact your PCC Client Advocate to help with immunization configuration.
+Contact PCC support to help with immunization setup.

 Give Us a Call!

 ThinLinc, Virtual PCC EHR Access: Barcode scanners work great on PC and Apple workstations, whether connecting to your server with the PCC EHR client application or via an RDP connection.
 They do not work as well with some browser-based ThinLinc connections.
-Contact your Client Advocate if you wish to perform barcode scanning from a remote location and you use a ThinLinc connection.
+Contact PCC Support if you wish to perform barcode scanning from a remote location and you use a ThinLinc connection.

 How to Scan a New Immunization Lot

 To enter a new lot, simply open the Lot Manager, click the “Scan” button, and scan the barcode.